BrooksWatson717/Rhyme-Detector/README.md

 Currently, you have to hit enter after typing in the song and artist name, "Find Lyrics" button does not work.
 Also, to try a different song, you have to terminate and then re-run the program.

-All three .py files must be in the same directory.
-I don't know how to create a folder on github.
-To use it, run the LyricFinderGUI.py file

-# If anyone could figure out how to highlight the vowels in words with multiple vowels please let me know how
+If anyone could figure out how to highlight the vowels in words with multiple vowels please let me know how

+# To use it, run the LyricFinderGUI.py file

 Here are a couple examples of what the output looks like: